Thomas W. Benoist: Aerosco Flying School and Benoist Aircraft Company

 In March 1911, Benoist established the Aerosco Flying School at Kinloch Field, and it soon drew students from throughout the United States; it later was renamed the Benoist Flying School.
 At around the same time, he bought out his partner and moved the original Aerosco company to a larger facility in a suburb of St. Louis, renaming it the Benoist Aircraft Company.
 With the name change, he reoriented the company from dealing in aviation parts and kits for aircraft by other manufacturers to building airplanes of original design.
 As an intermediate step, he designed and manufactured a version of the Curtiss-Gill airplane he had purchased in 1910.
 The flying school and manufacturing concern were both so successful that Benoist airplanes and pilots soon were appearing all over the United States.

 On October 20, 1911, the Benoist Aircraft factory burned to the ground, destroying five complete airplanes, many tools, machinery, and all of the company's files.
 Although the loss was not insured, Benoist bounced back quickly, opening a new factory nearby, bringing aviator Tony Jannus - who would soon become its chief pilot - into the company in November 1911, and designing and building the first Benoist airplane of completely original design, the Type XII Headless, before the end of 1911.

+Composite photograph of a man and two women watching a Benoist airplane in flight at Kinloch Field.
+Photographs by Russell Froelich, c.
+1910-1912.
+Missouri History Museum.

 By 1912, Benoist Aircraft was one of the leading aircraft companies in the world.
 The Type XII Headless made history when, piloted by Jannus, it carried Albert Berry over Kinloch Field on March 1, 1912, and Berry made the world's first successful parachute jump from an airplane.
 Improvements in the Type XII led to the development of the Land Tractor Type XII later in the year, which, configured as a floatplane, set a distance record for overwater flight in a journey of 1,973 mi down the Missouri and Mississippi rivers from Omaha, Nebraska, to New Orleans, Louisiana, between November 6 and December 16, 1912.
 Jannus performed 42 aerial exhibitions during the trip, exposing thousands of people in the central and southern United States to aviation.

 In December 1912, Benoist Aircraft produced its first flying boat, the Type XIII Lake Cruiser, which the company demonstrated widely during the summer of 1913.
 A larger Type XIV flying boat soon followed.

 During the Great Lakes Reliability Cruise in 1913, Benoist entered three aircraft, flown by Antony Jannus, Hugh Robinson, and Benoist himself.
 Throughout the spring and summer, Aero and Hydro, a newsletter published by Benoist's partner E. Percy Noel, promoted the Reliability Cruise, listing Benoist aircraft as the first three entrants.